gitkraken/vscode-gitlens/README.md

 A [customizable](#remotes-view-settings- 'Jump to the Remotes view settings') view to visualize, explore, and manage Git remotes and remote branches

-The _Remotes_ view lists all of the remotes and its remote branches, and additionally provides,
+The _Remotes_ view lists all of the remotes and their remote branches, and additionally provides,

 - a toggle to change the branch layout: list or tree
 - a toggle to change the file layout: list, tree, auto